HexHive/FishFuzz/README.md

 ## Reproduce The Results In The Paper

-* we attach the raw data of the evaluation in `paper` folder as promised, and we'll dockerize some of the evaluation process to allow the researchers to easily reproduce our evaluation results.
+We attach the raw data of the evaluation in `paper` folder as promised, and we'll dockerize some of the evaluation process to allow the researchers to easily reproduce our evaluation results.
+Please follow the guide in `paper/artifact/README.md`.
+The coverage and bug analysis scripts are not available yet, will be released soon.

 ## Main Modifications